-I wasn’t introduced to BlackWall Street until about three years ago.
-I heard the term used throughout rap music, especially the Game’s lyrics.
-When I started to research the history of BlackWallStreet I had mixed emotions, amazement, hurt and anger.
-I wondered what and how I would feel if I visited The Black Wall Street Memorial in person.
+Similarly, I wasn’t introduced to Black Wall Street until about three years ago.
+I heard the term used throughout rap music, especially in The Game’s lyrics, but never knew it was a real place.
+When I started to research the history of Black Wall Street I had mixed emotions, amazement, hurt and anger.
+I wondered how I would feel if I visited The Black Wall Street Memorial in person.

-How and why was this part of American history, and more importantly African American history so forgotten?
-We always see African Americans portrayed throughout media as slaves, athletes or musicians, but many of the stories we see showcase us in subservient roles.
+How and why was this part of American history, and more importantly African-American history so forgotten?
+We always see African-Americans portrayed throughout media as slaves, athletes or musicians, but many of the stories we see showcase us in subservient roles.

-- Osage County didn’t seem like a traditional American named county.
+- Osage County didn’t seem like a traditional American-named county

-- The location of where BlackWallStreet resided was up North from the capital of Oklahoma.
+- The location of Black Wall Street resided was further north from the capital of Oklahoma.